afschowdhury/obsidian-notes/obsidian-notes/slots mapping.md

 slots mapping are the way to map the values to a particular [[Rasa/slots]].
 ![[Pasted image 20230404113019.png]]
-here, we can see, [[slots mapping]] has first field [[type of slots mapping]] it describes how the slots will be fill in . [[Rasa/from_entity]]  is self explainatory, meaning , the value will be filled by the values of the entity. so , we need to specify the entity name in the `name` field.
+here, we can see, [[Rasa/slots mapping]] has first field [[type of slots mapping]] it describes how the slots will be fill in . [[Rasa/from_entity]]  is self explainatory, meaning , the value will be filled by the values of the entity. so , we need to specify the entity name in the `name` field.

 we have two more configurations,
 1. `intent`